 If someone is better than you at something, then it’s likely because he has failed at it more than you have.”
 Mark Manson

 I hate when people are not taking responsibility for their own lives.
-Mark makes a great point in his book about why you necessarily need to stop playing a victim all the time and start being a responsible human being.
+Mark makes a great point in his book about why you necessarily need to stop playing the victim all the time and start being a responsible human being.